MicrosoftDocs/dataexplorer-docs/data-explorer/manage-database-permissions.md

 This article describes the available roles and how to assign principals to those roles using the Azure portal.
 For information on how to set database permissions with management commands, see [Manage database security roles](kusto/management/manage-database-security-roles.md).

 > [!NOTE]
-> This document focuses on permissions that control access to data in databases.
-To delete a database, you need at least **Contributor** ARM permissions on the cluster.
+> To delete a database, you need at least **Contributor** Azure Resource Manager (ARM) permissions on the cluster.
 To assign ARM permissions, see [Assign Azure roles using the Azure portal](/azure/role-based-access-control/role-assignments-portal).

 ## Add database principals